East India Stock Dividend Redemption Act 1873

 The East India Stock Dividend Redemption Act 1873 (36 & 37 Vict. c.
-17) was an Act of the Parliament of the United Kingdom, passed in 1873, that formally dissolved the British East India Company.
+17) was an act of the Parliament of the United Kingdom, passed in 1873, that formally dissolved the British East India Company.

-The Act was one of the East India Loans Acts 1859 to 1893.
+The act was one of the East India Loans Acts 1859 to 1893.

-By the time of the Act's passing, the British East India Company had already effectively ceased to exist.
-The company's governmental responsibilities were transferred to the Crown and its liquidation was set in motion by the Government of India Act 1858.
-The company's 240,000-man military force had also been transferred to the authority of the Crown (subsequently being incorporated into the Indian Army), significantly reducing its influence.
+By the time of the act's passing, the British East India Company had already effectively ceased to exist.
+The company's governmental responsibilities were transferred to the Crown and its liquidation was set in motion by the Government of India Act 1858 (21 & 22 Vict. c.
+106).
+The company's 240,000-man military force had also been transferred to the authority of the Crown (subsequently being incorporated into the British Indian Army), significantly reducing its influence.